hrsh7th/vim-vsnip/README.md

 # Why create vim-vsnip?

 - I want to support VSCode(LSP)'s snippet format.
-    - Some LSP client plugins has not snippet feature.
+    - Some LSP client plugins has no snippet feature.
-    - This plugin aims to integrate this.
+    - This plugin aims to integrate those plugins.
 - I want to snippet plugin that written in Pure Vim script.
     - For example, `vim-lsp`, `vim-lsc` are written in Pure Vim script.
-    - If snippet plugin needs `python`, `lua` etc, will breaks those plugins advantage when using both.
+    - If snippet plugin needs `python`, `lua` etc, will breaks those plugins advantage.
 - I want to study parser combinator.